 Most pie doughs are similar when it comes to rolling, lining the pan, and baking.
 So for very detailed instructions go to the post for Sweet Shortcrust Pastry.
 There are videos and images to guide you.

-Vintage Kitchen tip: when lining a tart pan (or pie plate) let the rolled dough ease into it, don't stretch it to fit.
-If you do that it will shrink too much when baked.
-I highly recommend freezing it for 15 minutes before baking.
+When lining a tart pan (or pie plate), let the rolled dough ease into it; don't stretch it to fit.
+If you force it, it will shrink when baked.
+I highly recommend freezing the lined pan for 15 minutes before baking.
 It will help it keep its shape as much as possible.

 Baking